A = 1.5Overview of notebook

 (Optional) Classes

-.
+In Python, we can also define our types of objects, which is known as class.
 Each class contains rules and properties that governs how objects of the class will behave.
 If you are curious and want to learn, which is totally optional, then read more here (note: quite technical).
 Otherwise move on.

 4 Pandas for data structuring